VirginiaRate Virginia: Do you like this name?

 Popularity of Virginia

-Displayed below are the baby name popularity trends of the name Virginia compared with its variant forms and related girl baby names.
-(2012 statistics).
-View the popularity trend for Virginia only.
+Displayed below is the baby names popularity of Virginia name for girls (2012 statistics).
+Compare Virginia with its variant forms and related girl baby names.